First Hand Accounts of the 151e R.I.

 The following day, the heavy, violent bombardments continued to rage on.
 Oddly enough, these were not the major source of losses that Jubert's company suffered.
 Rather, it was the isolated shell striking unexpectedly at night.

-"Every evening, while assigning work to our men, we were full of foreboding and had to keep our voices from trembling.
-We felt though that we'd made the first choice randomly, the preliminary drawing for this death lottery.
-It mustn't take an hour to count out his victims on his second hand.
-A certain number of losses then followed as determined by fate, and were added to those suffered at Froid-Terre, giving the company a tragic reputation in the regiment . . .
+"Every evening, while assigning work to our men, we were filled with a sense of foreboding and we had to keep our voices from trembling.
+But we convinced ourselves that we had chosen the first ones randomly, the preliminary drawing for this death lottery.
+It mustn't take an hour to count out the victims on his second hand.
+A certain number of losses then followed as determined by fate, and were added to those suffered at Froide-Terre, giving the company a tragic reputation in the regiment . . .

-We truly were those condemned to death.
-No one wants to hang around us for fear of being caught by surprise.
-The fatigue men who come at night care less about our needs than for their own safety and the verification of their charge seeming to them unnecessary, they run off as quickly as possible.
-Anxious for our departure, only Captain Tison is obstinate on visiting this corner each night, when we tell him our losses . . .
+We really were those condemned to death.
+No one wants to hang around us for fear of being caught in trap.
+The fatigue men who come at night care less about our needs than for their own safety and the verification of their charge was seemingly unecessary to them.
+They run off as quickly as possible.
+Anxious for our departure, only Captain Tison is adamant about visiting this corner each night, when we report to him our losses . . .

-On one night, Jubert is sent out with three men to ascertain exactly what types of artillery pieces were abandoned between the lines.
+On one night, Jubert is sent out with three men to ascertain what types of artillery pieces were abandoned between the lines.
 Taking a ditch past some old bombed-out shelters, they passed beyond the French advanced posts.
-Gun-shots rang out as they skirted along Haudraumont Heights and then arrived at the Lady's Ravine.
-Here, they could hear the sound of the enemy all around them; their foot-steps and gutural calls.
+Gun-shots rang out as they skirted along Haudraumont Heights before arriving at the Ravin de la Dame.
+Here, they could hear the sound of the enemy all around them; their foot-steps and guttural calls.
 Jubert's patrol was spotted and came under fire.
-Five 88s also opened up above them.
+Five 88s also opened up on them.
 "Do we keep going?" one of Jubert's men asks.
 "Yes, crawl, but be sure to not go astray," Jubert responds.
 But none of them budge from their spot.
-They had spotted the dark form of a German sentinel, only six feet away.
-The sentinel, seated with his rifle in his hands, remained still.
+At that moment they spot the dark form of a German sentinel, only six feet away.
+Yet the sentinel, seated with his rifle in his hands, remained still.

-A little further on, the group approached the outer positions of the 88s, marked by their carts, which were still firing away.
+A little further on, the group approached the outer positions of the 88s, marked by their carts.
+The crews had not spotted the small group and were still firing away.
 More entries coming...

 Last PageNext Page